 Is this correct?
 The reality is that this viewpoint is not accurate in many states.
 It is true that to get divorced, parties do not have to show fault for a divorce to be granted.
 Prior to the advent of no fault divorce, parties would have to show fault like an affair, abandonment, emotional cruelty, violence or some other fault of some kind to get divorced.

 But with no fault divorce, that is no longer required.
 The exact language varies by state, but generally speaking, parties simply have to show that a marriage is irretrievably broken to get divorced.

 But in terms of marital property and debt division, and spousal maintenance (alimony), many states still allow the conduct of the parties as one of the factors in terms of making that determination.
-States like Missouri and Kansas fall into that category.
+States like Missouri, Kansas and Oklahoma fall into that category.
 However, Illinois excludes fault as a consideration by statute.

 But in terms of child custody, an affair could still have an effect in most states so long as it has a bearing on the best interests of the children.
 In cases where an affair can be pointed to as having a negative impact on the children and their custody or parenting time with either parent, an affair could still be looked at for a custody and parenting time determination.

 Thus, parties who think an affair will have no effect whatsoever are really missing the mark.
 It is true that many judges will give little weight to an affair (even in states that allow it to be considered).
 At the same time, an affair is not completely irrelevant in every case at the same time.
 In some cases, an affair can ultimately impact the result of the case.
 This is especially true where the affair had a financial impact on the marital estate.

 If you are going through a divorce and are concerned about fault, Stange Law Firm, PC can help.
 You can call us at 1-855-805-0595.